 I was asked to develop some material on symmetry, to be used in New York's Museum of Math summer program for kids.
 The unit I created involves much work with concrete materials, and combines puzzles and creative opportunities.
 It consists of ten lessons, but you don't have to do all ten: specific activities can be extracted from it.

 The lesson plans are intended for grades 1-6, but I suspect many of the ideas and most of the handouts can be used with older kids.
-I link to them in my online unit for middle school and high school.
+I link to those in my online unit for middle school and high school.
 (See below.)

 Geometry Labs includes a number of activities about symmetry, intended for middle school and high school.